 So what exactly do Members do?

 Members typically spend three to four days a month on formal National Park Authority business i.e. attending Committee or other associated meetings.
 They will also spend some time representing the Authority at external events, such as workshops, conferences, seminars, launches and presentations, organised by the Authority and partner organisations.

 Members are expected, whatever their background, to act in the interests of the National Park as a whole, and to take forward the two purposes for which the Park has been designated, reflecting both local and national perspectives.

 In the course of their duty, Members must also adhere to certain Codes and Protocols when undertaking their duties:

 Members are paid a salary in accordance with the Local Government (Wales) Measure 2011.
-See Schedule of Member Remuneration 2017/18.
+See Members' schedule of remuneration 2019.

 Our members are the people who make the decisions; they are responsible for setting policies and priorities, ensuring resources are well used and money is well spent.
 The officers employed by the Authority then work to the policies and carry out the decisions made by Members.

 Overall responsibility for the work of the officers lies with our Chief Executive (National Park Officer) Tegryn Jones.